|Guide||♦||56 Triplogs||4 Topics|

 Hikers arriving at the beach at the bottom of the South Bass Trail can’t help but notice an old boat chained to the rocks above the high water line.
 Abandoned by Russell and Tadge in 1915, the Ross Wheeler was built by Bert Loper, the grand old man of Colorado River runners, and named for a murdered friend.
 Loper died a romantic death in 1949 during a Grand Canyon river trip, suffering a heart attack at age 79 while at the oars of a Colorado River cataract boat.
 His remains were not recovered until 1975, 26 years after his death.

 This trail is easy to follow.
 My trip was in October of 2007.
 There are many interesting features in addition to the "usual" gorgeous Grand Canyon scenery!
 There are cliff dwellings and granaries easily seen from the trail, as well as many relics left behind by William Wallace Bass, who lived at the Canyon with his wife, Ada, and four children for 40 years, until about 1923.
-William Bass did a bit of mining and prospecting, wrote poetry, built a road to Ash Fork and also took tourists down into the Canyon.
-At the river he had stone cabins, the foundations of which are still standing.
-Across the river he built another cabin and planted a peach orchard.
+William Bass did a bit of mining and prospecting, wrote poetry, built a road to Ash Fork, and took tourists down into the Canyon.
+At the river, he had stone cabins, the foundations of which are still standing.
+Across the river, he built another cabin and planted a peach orchard.
 He built a cable car to cross the river, and also built the North Bass Trail.
-The cable car was removed some years ago, as were the remains of his cabins on the Rim.
+The cable car was removed some years ago, as were his cabins' remains on the Rim.

-The Park Service will not give you a permit to hike down South Bass and float across the river on an air mattress in order to hike up North Bass Trail.
-You must do these two trails in separate trips!
-From our view at Bass Beach we figured it would be a quick, easy death from drowning in the rapids while experiencing hypothermia from the sub-50 degree water.
+The Park Service will not give you a permit to hike down South Bass and float across the river on an air mattress to hike up North Bass Trail.
+You must do these two trails on separate trips!
+From our view at Bass Beach, we figured it would be a quick, easy death from drowning in the rapids while experiencing hypothermia from the sub-50 degree water.

 We camped the first night on the rim, where there are two car campsites with picnic tables.
-In order to camp here you must include it in your permit request!
-The road to the trailhead is dirt, about 30 miles of it, and requires both high clearance AND 4WD.
-You may not have to shift into 4WD in dry weather, but if it rains you will need it.
+To camp here, you must include it in your permit request!
+The road to the trailhead is dirt, about 30 miles of it, and requires high clearance AND 4WD.
+You may not have to shift into 4WD in dry weather, but you will need it if it rains.
 The road passes through a corner of the Havasupai Reservation.
-If anyone is manning the gate there you must pay a fee of ~$25 to cross their land.
+If anyone is manning the gate there, you must pay a fee of ~$25 to cross their land.
 Often, though, there is no one there.
 Save your receipt, also, or you may be charged ~$25 on your way out as well!
 I am told there is a way around this, but I have never found any directions, and the Park Service will not provide those directions to you as they want to be seen as helpful to the tribe.

-We left one gallon of water each on the Esplanade, a large flat area about 3 miles in, so we could camp there on the way back out.
-We hiked all the way to the river the first day.
-When you can see the river follow the many cairns, watch for an especially large cairn.
-From there it is a short, steep scramble to Bass Beach, where there is a lot of room.
-An old boat, the Ross Wheeler, built by none other than the grand old man of the river, Bert Loper, was abandoned there in 1915, and still remains!
+We left one gallon of water each on the Esplanade, a large flat area about 2 miles in, so we could camp there on the way back out.
+We hiked to the river on the first day.
+When you can see the river follow the many cairns, watch for a massive cairn.
+From there, it is a short, steep scramble to Bass Beach, where there is a lot of room.
+An old boat, the Ross Wheeler, built by none other than the grand old man of the river, Bert Loper, was abandoned there in 1915 and remains!